I haven't written on the blog for a while and I can't say it's due to lack of time, but simply due to lack of its organization.

 }

-The class in the MyProject.Android project will have a larger content:
+The class in the MyProject.Android project will have more content:

 using Android.Text.Method;